AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {{ easy_image(src="vehicle-setup-configure-failsafes", width=600) }}

 ### Video Streams
-{{ service(service="MAVLink Camera Manager", link="https://github.com/bluerobotics/mavlink-camera-manager/", port=6020) }}
+{{ service(service="MAVLink Camera Manager", link="https://github.com/airdroperua/mavlink-camera-manager/", port=6020) }}

-- BlueOS automatically detects H264-encoded video streams
+- AirOS automatically detects H264-encoded video streams
 {% pirate() %}
    - MJPG and YUYV encoded streams are also detected in pirate mode, but currently only work when configured as RTSP streams
 {% end %}

-- The first time BlueOS starts up it will auto-configure any cameras that are connected at that time, with UDP streams counting up from port `5600`
+- The first time AirOS starts up it will auto-configure any cameras that are connected at that time, with UDP streams counting up from port `5600`
    - e.g. a second camera at first startup would be streamed to port `5601`
    - Auto-configuration also occurs if the settings are reset
-      - applies to both [global settings resets](#blueos-settings) (via the sidebar) and
+      - applies to both [global settings resets](#airos-settings) (via the sidebar) and
       - camera manager settings resets (via the settings icon in the bottom right)
 - After the initial startup, settings are saved and persistent across reboots
    - Further changes require manually re-configuring streams